Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Dexterity or Strength score by 1, to a maximum of 20.

 **Pole Strike**{ .inl }
-Immediately after you take the **:rsc-a: Attack**{ .rsc } action and attack with a Quarterstaff, a Spear, a War Scythe, or a weapon that has the **:weapon-prop-heavy: Heavy** and **:weapon-prop-reach: Reach** properties, you can use a **:rsc-b: Bonus Action**{ .rsc } to make a melee attack with the opposite end of the weapon.
+Immediately after you take the **:rsc-a: Attack**{ .rsc } action and attack with a Quarterstaff, a Spear, a War Scythe, or a weapon that has the **:wp-prop-heavy: Heavy** and **:wp-prop-reach: Reach** properties, you can use a **:rsc-b: Bonus Action**{ .rsc } to make a melee attack with the opposite end of the weapon.
 The weapon deals **:dmg-bldg: Bludgeoning**{ .dmg-phys } damage, and the weapon's damage die for this attack is a d4.

 **Reactive Strike**{ .inl }
-While you are holding a Quarterstaff, a Spear, a War Scythe, or a weapon that has the **:weapon-prop-heavy: Heavy** and **:weapon-prop-reach: Reach** properties, you can use a **:rsc-r: Reaction**{ .rsc } to make one melee attack against a creature that enters the reach you have with that weapon.
+While you are holding a Quarterstaff, a Spear, a War Scythe, or a weapon that has the **:wp-prop-heavy: Heavy** and **:wp-prop-reach: Reach** properties, you can use a **:rsc-r: Reaction**{ .rsc } to make one melee attack against a creature that enters the reach you have with that weapon.

 ---